 I grimaced but said nothing.
 If I could see Rebecca again, then I would kill every single Demon from here to the bottom of that Endless Abyss.

 “I envy that pure, unconditional love and devotion,” Lydia suddenly said after I thought of Rebecca.
 Her smile looked distant, now.
 She was probably caught up in her own memories.

 “All nations eventually allied for survival.
-But the best we’ve managed is a tenuous stalemate with the Demon hordes.
-Various deities eventually erected a barrier to contain the invasion, but it is not perfect and when it weakens, the Demons spill out like fresh pus from an old wound.
-In order to keep the Demons from causing further destruction, each nation must send individuals who have a «Class» once every five years into the fray.
+But the best we’ve managed is a tenuous stalemate with the demon hordes.
+Various deities eventually erected a barrier to contain the invasion, but it is not perfect and when it weakens, the demons spill out like a swarm of locusts, consuming all in their path.
+In order to keep the demons from causing further destruction, each nation must send individuals who have a Class once every five years into the fray.
 The number is based on the nation’s population density.
 Renalis has failed to meet this quota for the last 25 years.
 Other nations now refuse to engage with Renalis in any fashion - even trade has dwindled to a pittance.
-Worse still, many Demons who escape the barrier can teleport and have been terrorizing the countryside.
+Worse still, many demons who escape the barrier can teleport and have been terrorizing the countryside.
 They rampage across the kingdom, unchecked, and my forces are spread too thin to eliminate them.
 No other nation wants to lend their forces to us, either.”

 “So this begs the question: why can’t your nation keep up with the quota?”

 “My father was too lenient.
 There is such a thing as too much kindness.
 He despised the idea of forcefully conscripting people to fight the demon hordes after they slew my mother, so he only took volunteers.
 You can imagine how effective recruitment was.
 Then, I gained Magecraft, my second Aspect, thus my Class became Dragon Mage.
 It’s rare and powerful, one tailored to warfare.

 “But your father refused to send you.”